Skip to content

 New Balance, on the other hand, is looking to reach its sustainability goals through the “ugliest shoe ever.”
 A symbol of its “Responsible Leadership” strategy, the footwear giant has created a version of its popular 998 shoe with a mix of scraps from the production floor, polyester, and some stitching.

-As its two largest drivers of climate impact, NB has pledged to use 50% recycled polyester and 100% eco-friendly leather by 2025 across all footwear, as well as sending zero waste to landfill from its factories by the same year.
+As its two largest drivers of climate impact, New Balance has pledged to use 50% recycled polyester and 100% eco-friendly leather across all footwear, as well as sending zero waste to landfill from its factories by the same year.

 Chipotle Hits Sustainability Goals, Sets Higher Bar

-In 2020, Chipotle Mexican Grill's revised its environmental, social, & governance (ESG) goals, outlining one of the most aggressive pursuits of sustainability in the industry.
+In 2021, Chipotle Mexican Grill's revised environmental, social and governance (ESG) goals outlined one of the most aggressive pursuits of sustainability in the industry.

 Along with tying executive compensation to reaching eco-milestones and pledging to publish its Scope 3 emissions—the collective emissions of its entire supply chain—it released one of the most comprehensive sustainability reports in commercial business.